eikehmueller/ma32070/lectures/Notes.md

 A_local = np.asarray([2.1, 8.3, 9.4, 3.7, 1.1, 7.7])
 A.setValues(rows, cols, A_local)
 ```
-Finally, before we can use the matrix, we need to assemble it:
+Finally, before we can use the matrix for any computations, we need to assemble it:
 ```python
 A.assemble()
 ```